“I couldn't be happier with my new heat pump. The rebates were the deciding factor for me, and my energy savings are even better than expected. ”

-Ground source (or geothermal) heat pumps use the ground as a source of heat, while air source heat pumps use the outdoor air.
+Ground source (or geothermal) heat pumps use the ground as a source of energy/heat, while air source heat pumps use the outdoor air.

 As clean heating and cooling technologies, heat pumps can help you save on your energy bill and improve the comfort of your home, all while reducing your greenhouse gas emissions.

 Geothermal heat pumps are the most efficient heating and cooling system available--even more efficient than air source heat pumps.
 If you heat with oil, propane, or electric resistance heat, you could save hundreds to thousands of dollars a year on your heating bill by installing a geothermal heat pump.

 HeatSmart geothermal installers offer monitoring systems enabling them to receive alerts, proactively diagnose errors, and perform maintenance remotely; only needing to come out to your home when hands-on maintenance is required.

 Heat pumps filter and dehumidify air, which can improve the air quality and comfort of your home.
 In particular, the filtration provided by heat pump systems can significantly reduce allergens in your home, benefiting sensitive individuals.
 Eliminating or reducing the combustion of fossil fuels in your home improves home safety as well